polywrap/documentation/docs/uniswapv2/uniswapv2-web3api-intro.md

 Welcome to the Uniswap v2 Web3API documentation!

 The Uniswap Web3API is written in [AssemblyScript](https://www.assemblyscript.org/), and like the official Uniswap SDK, it has a robust test suite, performs arbitrary precision arithmetic, and supports rounding to significant digits or fixed decimal places.
+The Uniswap Web3API business logic will be deployed on a decentralized endpoint, like IPFS.

 Our first Web3API client is for JavaScript(`@web3api/client-js`) and it can run in any environment that can execute JavaScript.
 In the future, we'll have Web3API clients for other environments (Python, Go, and more).